LCR-ADS-Lab/LxGrTagger-Documentation/README.md

 - Structural type: The highest level of linguistic structure categorization.
     - Syntactic function: Classifies elements based on their function within the structural type.
-        - **Complexity Feature**: The focus of tagging, which includes:
+        - **Complexity feature**: The focus of tagging, which includes:
             1. Descriptions: Detailed explanations of the complexity features.
-            2. Tag Placement: Guidelines on where to apply tags within the structure.
+            2. Tag: Guidelines on where to apply tags within the structure.
             3. Examples: Examples, where the target complexity feature is <ins>underlined</ins> and the tagging location is highlighted in **bold**.

 ## Documentation overview